Garrett3Nelson/rswiki-wrapper/README.md

 The goal of this project is to extend functionality to all distinct APIs and all available routes.
 There are still many TODO items throughout the source code which are a reminder of verifications for edge cases that I have identified but have not yet resolved.

 ### Routes Under Development
-* All MediaWiki API routes.
-The placeholder class is `MediaWiki`
+* Implement specific common queries in MediaWiki API
-* The highest priority MediaWiki route is `ask` which has important `query` arguments which provide detailed game information

 ### Working Routes
 * All Real-Time API routes
 * WeirdGloop Exchange information
 * WeirdGloop Runescape information
+* MediaWiki API

 ## Contributing